This blog is only concerned about holidays to Bali and we do not cover the requirements of other entry points in Indonesia.

 Entry requirements for Bali Indonesia

 Passport must be valid for a minimum of 6 (six) months as from the date of entry into Indonesia.
 A friend of ours was recently refused permission to board his Aeroplane to Denpasar because his passport expiry date came under the 6 month expiry between booking and boarding.
 There is no compensation for a mistake like this.

 There are no compulsory vaccinations.

-* When you get there and if your hotel is not picking you up you will need transport, particularly groups and or families.
-Bali is 8 degrees south of the equator and can get hot and sweaty which means airconditioned transport is needed.
-Phone our adopted drivers for wheels.
+When you get to Bali and if your hotel is not picking you up you will need transport, particularly groups and or families.
+Bali is 8 degrees south of the equator and can get hot and sweaty which means air conditioned transport is needed.
+Phone or email our adopted drivers for wheels.